dewittpe/pkgstr-and-ci/00-slides/talk.md

 * Your colleague will run the script.

-* Your supervisor, the one that *thinks* they are a data analyst will run your script.
+* A supervisor, the one who *thinks* they are a data analyst, will run your script.

 * You work is part of a federally funded project and is subject to Freedom Of